-- 466. The deduction referred to in point g) of paragraph 465 is applied to long positions only and shall not change any long position to a short position.
-This deduction applies only if the IAIG has operations in the jurisdiction of the foreign currency. - 467.
-The net open currency position excludes assets that are fully deducted from capital resources, and liabilities that qualify for inclusion in consolidated capital resources. - 468.
-The net insurance liability reported for each currency consists of the current estimate net of any reinsurance assets, plus all deferred tax assets and liabilities associated with the current estimate and reinsurance assets. - 469.
-Forward currency positions are valued at spot market exchange rates as at the reporting date. - 470.
-The reporting currency referred to in paragraph 460 is the currency used for the IAIG's consolidated accounts, unless the GWS considers that the solvency position should be assessed in another currency.
-In such case, the IAIG should indicate the currency in which the solvency position is assessed in the worksheet Participant of the Template; this currency will then be used as the reporting currency for the calculation of the Currency risk charge. - 471.
-For the purpose of confidential reporting, the net open positions mentioned in paragraph 465 should be calculated for 35 predefined currencies.
+- The deduction referred to in point g) of paragraph 475 is applied to long positions only and shall not change any long position to a short position.
+This deduction applies only if the IAIG has operations in the jurisdiction of the foreign currency. - The net open currency position excludes assets that are fully deducted from capital resources, and liabilities that qualify for inclusion in consolidated capital resources. - 478.
+The net insurance liability reported for each currency consists of the current estimate net of any reinsurance assets, plus all deferred tax assets and liabilities associated with the current estimate and reinsurance assets. - 479.
+Forward currency positions are valued at spot market exchange rates as at the reporting date. - The reporting currency referred to in paragraph 470 is the currency used for the IAIG's consolidated accounts, unless the GWS considers that the solvency position should be assessed in another currency.
+In such case, the IAIG should indicate the currency in which the solvency position is assessed in the worksheet Participant of the Template; this currency will then be used as the reporting currency for the calculation of the Currency risk charge. - For the purpose of confidential reporting, the net open positions mentioned in paragraph 475 should be calculated for 35 predefined currencies.
 A World Bucket is provided for exposures in any currency not included in the predefined list.
-When choosing the currencies to report, IAIGs should apply the general principles of proportionality as presented in Section 3.2. - 472.
+When choosing the currencies to report, IAIGs should apply the general principles of proportionality as presented in Section 3.2. - 482.
 IAIGs should report in the table of exposures their net open position for each currency.
 Net long positions should be reported as positive entries, and net short positions should be reported as negative entries.
-All positions should be reported in units of the IAIG's base currency, converted using spot exchange rates in effect at the reporting date. - 473.
-IAIGs should also report in the table of exposures their current estimate net of reinsurance for all currencies, including the reporting currency; those figures should be consistent with the amounts reported in the ICS balance sheet. - 474.
-The Currency risk charge is equal to the higher of the aggregated losses incurred under the following two scenarios: - a.
-Scenario 1: all currencies in which the IAIG has a net long position decrease in value, while all of the currencies in which the IAIG has a net short position remain unchanged.
-The amount of the decrease of each foreign currency relative to the reporting currency is found in the currency stress matrix in Table 22 below. - b.
+All positions should be reported in units of the IAIG's base currency, converted using spot exchange rates in effect at the reporting date. - IAIGs should also report in the table of exposures their current estimate net of reinsurance for all currencies, including the reporting currency; those figures should be consistent with the amounts reported in the ICS balance sheet. - 484.
+The Currency risk charge is equal to the higher of the aggregated losses incurred under the following two scenarios: - Scenario 1: all currencies in which the IAIG has a net long position decrease in value, while all of the currencies in which the IAIG has a net short position remain unchanged.
+The amount of the decrease of each foreign currency relative to the reporting currency is found in the currency stress matrix in Table 23 below.
+The decrease for currency pairs not listed in Table 23 is 60%. - b.
 Scenario 2: all currencies in which the IAIG has a net short position increase in value, while all of the currencies in which the IAIG has a net long position remain unchanged.
-The amount of the increase of each foreign currency relative to the reporting currency is found in the currency stress matrix in Table 22 below. - 475.
-IAIGs should report in the relevant columns of the table of exposures the new value of each net open position under the two scenarios specified in paragraph 474.
+The amount of the increase of each foreign currency relative to the reporting currency is found in the currency stress matrix in Table 23 below.
+The increase for currency pairs not listed in Table 23 is 60%. - 485.
+IAIGs should report in the relevant columns of the table of exposures the new value of each net open position under the two scenarios specified in paragraph 484.

-&lt;sup>27 The one exception to the World bucket is the BND.
+35 The one exception to the World bucket is the BND.
 The stresses for the BND are the same as the SGD.
-BND against the SGD will receive the lowest stress factor, which is 5%.
+BND against the SGD will receive the lowest stress factor, which is 2%.

-476. For each scenario, the losses by currency are aggregated using a correlation formula for which the assumed correlation of losses between each pair of foreign currencies is 50%.
+486. For each scenario, the losses by currency are aggregated using a correlation formula for which the assumed correlation of losses between each pair of foreign currencies is 50%.

-Table 22: Currency risk stress factors
+Table 23: Currency risk stress factors